rsense/atom-rsense/README.md

 x = "hello"
 x.s
 ```
 The above will trigger a list of completions, using fuzzy filtering on 's'.
+Navigate the dropbox with the up ▲ and down ▼ arrows, then select completion with the tab ⇥ key.

 More information about rsense can be found at http://rsense.github.io/ .